RumorsHackerSchool/zwerd.com/ZWERDv4/_posts/2017-11-24-TCP-connection.md

 **Window Size** - This header used for to inform the other endpoint that we can to buffer some specific amount of data, as example if we send to the other endpoint Window Size of 20000 byte, the other endpoint knows that we can get 20K of data before we sent to him an ACK on the 20K data.
 Let's assume that John sent to Bob TCP segment that contain 20K in the window side header, so Bob knows that he can send no more that 20K to John because John can handle only 20K at the time, so if Bob reach to this value he will stop from sending data until he will get some ACK from John about the data Bob was sent, only after that Bob will keep to send more data.
 Please remember that this is not mean that if John tels Bob about 20K that Bob immediately send 20K stop until the ACK and send again 20K and stop and so on, it's just let's Bob knows that he can only handle 20K at the time.
 We will see in the examples that after two side synchronize they may send small pieces of data as a start, only after that the amount of data may be grow before some ACK will received.

-**Checksum** - I think that this header is very cool although this is so old algorithm and probably your computer doesn't use it, the principle is to check an error in the arriving message or check that this message arriving is the same message that was sent in the first place and no one change it in the middle, the calculation are done as follow:
+**Checksum** - I think that this header is very cool although this is so old algorithm, this is the way to find an error on the TCP segments, the receiver will check the checksum value against the following calculation, if the value is not the same as the checksum value the TCP segment are discard.
+The calculation are done as follow:
   - **Pseudo Header** which is some headers from the IP packets that are include in the checksum calculation.
 The header are the **Source address** and **destination address** from the IP packet with **Reserved** filed of 8 bit and **Protocol Type** from IP packet which always be 6 because of the TCP, and **TCP Segment Length**.
 ![pseudo](/assets/images/pseudo.png "Pseudo"){:class="img-responsive"}{:height="3000px"}
 **Figure 10** Pseudo Header.